Best Technology Stack for Web Application Development

 Linux(Operating System): Linux is the LAMP stack’s foundation layer, and the rest of the three layers run on the top of this layer.
 Linux introduced in 1991.
 It is an open-source operating system.
-The number of industries uses Linux due to its flexibility.
+A number of industries use Linux due to its flexibility.

 Apache(Web Server): Apache Server is the second layer of the LAMP stack.
 Apache HTTP web server came into existence in 1995.
 Apache is also free and open-source HTTP web server software.

 MySQL(Database): MySQL is the third layer of the LAMP stack, a relational database system used to store the application data.
 MySQL database is also an open-source database.
 MySQL works well in every project from small to large.